Original Air Date: October 9, 1959

 - Dana Dillaway…..Maggie Polanski

 - Dana Dillaway (1950-present) was a child actress.
 For this episode of The Twilight Zone, she was chosen out of about 300 child actors.
-The Blu-Ray special features for The Twilight Zone offers a delightful interview with an adult Dana Dillaway.
-She also appeared in another episode of the series, the Season 3 Twilight Zone episode “I Sing The Body Electric.“ She was in an episode of Playhouse 90 in 1956 as well as episodes of Wagon Train, The Virginian, My Three Sons, Leave It To Beaver, Gunsmoke, and My Three Songs.
+The Blu-Ray special features for The Twilight Zone offers a delightful interview with Dana Dillaway many years later.
+She also appeared in another episode of The Twilight Zone, the Season 3 episode “I Sing The Body Electric.“ She was in an episode of Playhouse 90 in 1956 as well as episodes of Wagon Train, The Virginian, My Three Sons, Leave It To Beaver, Gunsmoke, and My Three Songs among other shows.

-- Jay Overholts…..the doctor (his second of eight appearance in the series)
+- Jay Overholts…..the doctor (his second of eight appearance in The Twilight Zone)

 - Merritt Bohn…..truck driver